Frequently Asked Florida Immigration Questions

 People often ask us about the "ten-year green card."
 However, contrary to popular belief, there is no such thing as a "ten-year green card."
 The law allows the Attorney General to cancel the removal of an immigrant who has been in the United States continuously for ten years, who is a person of Good Moral Character, and whose removal would cause "extreme hardship" to his or her "qualifying relatives."
 The person granted Cancellation of Removal for non-permanent Residents immediately becomes a Lawful Permanent Resident.
 This form of relief is highly discretionary and should only be filed by an experienced immigration lawyer in St. Petersburg.
 Please call Tucker & Ludin P.A. to assist you if you were placed in removal proceedings.

 We have several plans to ensure that you are getting the best immigration advice in the most suitable way.
 Our immigration attorneys in St. Petersburg will work with you to assess your needs and then put a plan together that will best help achieve success.
 Fees will depend almost entirely on the complexity of your individual plan.
 Therefore, it is difficult to quote a fee without meeting with you first.
-For this reason, our initial consultation is free.
-Please call us for a Free Consultation to see if we can help you make your dreams in the United States become a reality.
+We typically charge a small fee for the initial consultation which is credited to your fee if we are retained to represent you.
+Please call us for a Consultation to see if we can help you make your dreams in the United States become a reality.